dmitrysharkov/calculable_attrs/README.md

 ```

 *NOTE:*
- - calculable_attr accepts a hash of calculable attributes { attribute_name: 'fomula' } where formula is SQL aggregative function
+ - calculable_attr accepts a hash of calculable attributes { attribute_name: 'formula' } where formula is SQL aggregation function
  - the block after calculable_attr method has to return relation.
-This relation will be used as basis for aggregative functions mentioned above
+This relation will be used as basis for aggregation functions mentioned above
  - you can use calculable_attr ..., from: -> { ... } instead of calculable_attr (...) { ... }
  - the default value for calculable_attr is 0 but you can specify it like: